gmgeo/osmic/README.md

 * add shields
 * re-colour icons
 * create icon sprites
-* export as SVG and PNG
+* export as SVG, PNG or icon font

 by changing a YAML configuration file.